Ferroin/snmp-mibs-collection/README.md

 This is a collection of MIB's for use with SNMP management tools.
 It's by no means an exhaustive collection, but it does cover most of the more common systems.
-This constitutes what I personally consider a bsic set given typical network infrastructure.
+This constitutes what I personally consider a basic set given typical network infrastructure.
 It includes all the current IETF and IANA MIB's, as well as an assortment of vendor MIB's that cover most common systems.